food-now/food-now.github.io/index.md

 ![Landing Page](/PDF-Folder/Add-Item.png)

-The add item page allows you to select <!-- LIAM EXPLAIN THAT SHTTTTT -->
+The add item page allows you to assign menu items to a vendor.
+On this page, users can select the price and name (required).
+As well as, selecting if the item is a part of a limited time special and an image for the food item (optional).
+Entries to the database will appear on the vendor info page.

+Currently, this page is accessable to everyone regardless of their account status, but will be limited to admins and customers in the future.

 The other page you will currently have access to is the **Vendors and Items** page: